 Mosquitos seem to love me more than the average Joe.
 Can that be true?

-It’s not your imagination…there are factors beyond our control that make us more tempting … our blood type, body temp, and even the amounts of CO2, lactic acid, and uric acid that we produce.
+It’s not your imagination.
+There are factors beyond our control that make us more tempting: our blood type, body temp, and even the amounts of CO2, lactic acid, and uric acid that we produce.
 But here are a couple of funny things that you do have control over:

 Mosquitoes are attracted to dark colors, the most attractive being black, navy, and red.
 And one study found that drinking beer increased your attractiveness as well.
 So forget that Friday night by the pool knocking back a cold one in your favorite black concert t-shirt.

-With the proper mosquito precautions, you’ll have less of those blood sucking dinner guests to spoil your summer evening.
+With the proper mosquito precautions, you’ll have less of those blood sucking dinner guests to spoil your summer evenings.
 But with a table full of these lovelies bringing all the Barefoot Contessa ambience, you may have more trouble getting rid of the soul-sucking kind.😉

 These are GORGEOUS!
 I would also have a couple Thermacells around depending on large your area is.
 You can get a butane refillable kind or USB rechargable style.
 They use chrysanthemum oil so I guess they’re non toxic.
 They work in Louisiana backyards so that’s a great recommendation.
 I don’t sell them or anything but I am very impressed with them.